Mirasire/dotfiles/README.md

 ## Introduction

-A Backup for my personal linux config files, you canl alse use this configs to make you linux pretty.
+A Backup for my personal linux config files, you can also use this files to make your linux desktop looks pretty.

 ## Preview